albumprinter/Albelli.Lambda.Templates/README.md

 ## Overview

-Solution helps to handle SNS/SQS (and any generic input) through ASP.NET Core pipeline.
-It allows to use Startup file, Middlewares, and other features like you have in real WebAPI application.
-This solution also provides a several dotnet templates with useful boilerplate code.
+This solution helps to handle SNS/SQS (and any generic input) through ASP.NET Core pipeline.
+It allows using the Startup file, Middlewares, and other features that you have in the real WebAPI application.
+This solution also provides several dotnet templates with useful boilerplate code.

 ## Core